-The easiest homemade pumpkin puree made in your pressure cooker (Instant Pot).
+The easiest homemade pumpkin purée made in your pressure cooker (Instant Pot).
 Minimal effort and just the good stuff is needed for this simple and mostly hands-off recipe.
-Homemade pumpkin puree is thick, creamy, fluffy and sweet.
+This homemade pumpkin purée is thick, creamy, fluffy and sweet.
 It will transform all your pumpkin recipes this fall!

 - 1 sugar pumpkin (also known as a pie pumpkin)

 - 1 cup water (for the pressure cooker)

 How to make Pressure Cooker Pumpkin Purée

 It starts with a sugar pumpkin, also known as a pie pumpkin (not an ornamental pumpkin or a jumbo carving pumpkin).
 A sugar or pie pumpkin usually weighs 2.75-3 pounds.

 - Place the pumpkin as is in your Instant Pot/pressure cooker.
 I use the steamer basket.

 - Add 1 cup of water and cook on manual high pressure for 27 minutes.